aiven/aiven-extras/README.md

 ============

-This extension is meant for use in enviroments where you want non-superusers to be able to use certain database features, such as creating logical replication connections using PostgreSQL 10+'s logical replications
+This extension is meant for use in enviroments where you want non-superusers to be able to use certain database features, such as creating logical replication connections using PostgreSQL® 10+'s logical replications
 SUBSCRIPTION/PUBLICATION concepts or configuring the `auto_explain` extension.

 It allows you to use logical replication when installed originally by root and the